 - (4) Investment Fund Generally, the definition of "investment fund" would not include a trust or other entity that issues securities which entitle the holder to substantially all of the net cash flows generated by: (i) an underlying business owned by the trust or other entity, or (ii) the income-producing properties owned by the trust or other entity.
-Examples of trusts or other entities that are not included in the definition are business income trusts, real estate investment trusts and royalty trusts. - (5) Reverse Takeover The definition of reverse takeover includes reverse acquisitions as defined or interpreted in Canadian GAAP applicable to publicly accountable enterprises and any other transaction in which an issuer issues enough voting securities as consideration for the acquisition of an entity such that control of the issuer passes to the securityholders of the acquired entity (such as a Qualifying Transaction, as that term is defined in the TSX Venture Exchange policies).
-In a reverse acquisition, although legally the entity (the legal parent) that issued the securities is regarded as the parent, the entity (the legal subsidiary) whose former securityholders now control the combined entity is treated as the acquirer for accounting purposes.
-As a result, for accounting purposes, the issuing entity (the legal parent) is deemed to be a continuation of the acquirer and the acquirer is deemed to have acquired control of the assets and business of the issuing entity in consideration for the issue of capital.
+Examples of trusts or other entities that are not included in the definition are business income trusts, real estate investment trusts and royalty trusts. - (5) Reverse Takeover The definition of reverse takeover is tied to the concept for accounting purposes.
+For issuers that use Canadian GAAP, the Handbook defines what transactions an issuer must treat as a reverse takeover.
+Under the Handbook, although legally the enterprise (the legal parent) that issued the securities is regarded as the parent or continuing enterprise, the enterprise (the legal subsidiary) whose former securityholders now control (as that term is used in the Handbook) the combined enterprise is treated as the acquirer for accounting purposes.
+As a result, for accounting purposes, the issuing enterprise (the legal parent) is deemed to be a continuation of the acquirer and the acquirer is deemed to have acquired control of the assets and business of the issuing enterprise in consideration for the issue of capital. - (6) Restructuring transaction A "restructuring transaction" includes a transaction in which a reporting issuer acquires assets, which may include assets that constitute a business, and issues securities resulting in

-- (6) Restructuring transaction A "restructuring transaction" includes a transaction in which a reporting issuer acquires assets, which may include assets that constitute a business, and issues securities resulting in - new securityholders owning or controlling more than 50% of the reporting issuer's outstanding voting securities, and - a new control person or company, or new control group.
+- new securityholders owning or controlling more than 50% of the reporting issuer's outstanding voting securities, and - a new control person or company, or new control group.